probable-basilisk/noita-ws-api/README.md

 users in the specified twitch channel can type the appropriate numbers to vote on things to happen in your game.

+You can also create a .env file in your `servers`, to setup a default twitch account name to use, and the time for voting.
+See `servers/.env.example` for reference

 ## API Overview

 The `mod_ws` mod acts as a websocket client, and automatically tries to connect to `ws://localhost:9090`.